sciZer0/7/v/README.md

 And ...

-As mentioned above, actually, in the industry, there are even many more problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve these problems.
+As mentioned above, actually, in the industry, there are even many more fundamental problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve these problems.

 And, for this reason,  each blockchain existing in 2023 (excl.
 Bitcoin) deserves to go away.